Inside you’ll find step by step tips for your 3 month old baby sleep schedule and routine so baby will sleep well, eat well, and be cooing all day.

 - 6-9 months: 14-16 hours a day | 3 to 4 naps a day (eventually getting down to 2 naps a day)

 - 9 – 12 months: 14-16 hours a day | 2 to 3 naps (eventually getting down to 2)

 - 12-18 months: 14-15 hours a day | 2 naps a day (eventually getting down to 1 nap a day)

 3 month old babies generally sleep around 15 to 17 hours a day, including nighttime hours.

 This equates to about 4 to 5 naps during the day then the nighttime.

 That’s a lotta sleep.

-If your baby currently sleeps less than that, but isn’t fussy… your 3 month old is fine.
-If your baby currently sleeps less than that and is pretty fussy and unsettled, add in more naps and perhaps an earlier bedtime.
+To be clear, if your baby currently sleeps less than that, but isn’t fussy… your 3 month old is fine.
+On the other hand, if your baby currently sleeps less than that and is pretty fussy and unsettled, add in more naps and perhaps an earlier bedtime.

 4. Babies Can Feed Less At Night

 3 month is a big mark in baby sleep.
 Many people say your baby can begin sleeping through the night without waking by 12 weeks.